kowlgi/Building-and-Evaluating-Advanced-RAG-Applications--Class-Notes/README.md

 #### Answer relevance

-Is the final response relevant to the query by the user?
+We're checking: is the final response relevant to the query by the user?

 Two evaluations for answer relevance:

 - answer relevance score (0-1)
-- supporting evidence for the score
+- supporting evidence for the score, such a chain-of-thought (cot) reasoning

-### Context relevance
+The code structure:

+- feedback function method
+- pointer to user query
+- pointer to app output

 ```python
 from trulens_eval import OpenAI as fOpenAI